You've invested all of your time and resources into making your business work.

 You'll need to think about the following risks as they affect your staff and clients.

-Be aware of your obligations under the Occupational Health & Safety Act (2004).
+Be aware of your obligations under the Occupational Health and Safety Act 2004.

 Under this Act, all employers must exercise a duty of care to ensure the safety of staff and visitors when on their property, or undertaking a service provided by the business.